aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 A `char` is a primitive data type.
 What is an example of a `char`?

-A String is capitalized because a String is an Object.
+A String begins with a capital because a String is an Object.

 > Check: Discuss with the person next to you: What is an object?
 Be ready to share out!